coleifer/huey/docs/api.rst

             @huey.signal(SIGNAL_ERROR, SIGNAL_LOCKED)
             def task_not_run_handler(signal, task, exc=None):
-                # Do something in response to the "ERROR" or "LOCEKD" signals.
+                # Do something in response to the "ERROR" or "LOCKED" signals.
                 # Note that the "ERROR" signal includes a third parameter,
                 # which is the unhandled exception that was raised by the task.
                 # Since this parameter is not sent with the "LOCKED" signal, we